ThatNerdSquared/lento/README.md

 intervals/on idle/when switching apps.
 - Clean, easy to use UI.
 - Works across Windows and macOS (Linux support coming soon).
-- Free and open source!
+- Built with Python, free, and open source!

 ## Installing